syntasa-dev/syntasa-google-marketplace/docs/MARKETPLACE_CONFIG_OPTIONS.md

 ## SYNTASA Google Cloud Marketplace Configuration Options

-When configuring the SYNTASA Platform, you will need to enter the below fields.
+When configuring the SYNTASA App in Google Marketplace, you will need to enter the below fields.
 Please see the descriptions for what each field is and why it is required.

 *Before beginning, please make sure that your Google Cloud Platform IAM user has the necessary Kubernetes Engine Admin Permissions.
 This is required